 WHERE CAN YOU TURN FOR HELP WITH A DUI CHARGE?

 Make no mistake.
 You really must not drink and drive.
-Any driving under the influence conviction in California has the potential to take your freedom and damage your future.
+Any conviction from driving while under the influence in the state of California has the potential to take your freedom and damage your future.

-But whether or not you face sentencing enhancements for aggravating circumstances, in Southern California, if you are arrested and charged with DUI, you must reach out to a skilled Orange County DUI attorney, and you must do it immediately.
+But whether or not you face sentencing enhancements for aggravating circumstances, in Southern California, if you are charged and arrested with DUI, you must reach out to a skilled Orange County DUI attorney, and you must do it immediately.